isomerpages/moe-bedokviewsec/_about-us/School Mission, Vision and Values.md

 ### Our Mission

-To Nurture Bedok Viewans who Aspire, Strive and Dare as Learners and Leaders
+To Nurture Bedok Viewans as Learners and Leaders who Aspire, Strive and Dare.

 ### Our Values
 <br>